Pclanglais/TidySupervise/README.md

 training_corpus
 ```

 Each occurrence of a token corresponds now to one line in a table.
-Several prepararation steps remain necessary before the actual training.
+Several preparation steps remain necessary before the actual training.
 They can all be done using tds_process.
 The output is the number of occurrences per document and per word ponderated by term frequencies and inverse document frequencies (or tf_idf, using the bind_tf_idf function from tidy_text) and some cosine normalization.
 Concretely, it is not necessary to remove the "stop words": tds_process already weight the overtly frequent words.
 In some case, stop words can be actually meaningful.
 For instance, first-person pronouns may become fairly rare in more formal contexts: when trying to model newspaper genres, they turned out to be a pretty good predictor of the serial novel.

 Besides, we set "training" to TRUE, simply in order to keep the label column at the end of the text processing.
 This will not be necessary when we will apply the model to a new set of data.